From FP&A to Revenue Operations: How Finance Skills Translate Across the Business

 “When you’re coming into sales ops from an FP&A background, you lack a couple of things,” Jeff explained.
 “You lack the business acumen from a sales perspective, what it takes to run a successful sale, generating interest, developing engagement, asking great discovery questions, proving value.
 You don’t learn that in finance.”

-“One of the reasons I think great sales ops or rev ops folks come from FP&A backgrounds is because of the rigor of their analytical prowess,” explained Jeff.
+That shared analytical foundation is what made Jeff’s transition possible.
+“One of the reasons I think great sales ops or rev ops folks come from FP&A backgrounds is because of the rigor of their analytical prowess,” Jeff said.
 “That is something that’s hard to teach.”

-“(FP&A needs an) understanding of the nuts and bolts of our sales motion,” said Jeff.
+“Understanding the nuts and bolts of our sales motion,” Jeff noted, is what makes FP&A models more accurate.
 “How long does it take to close a deal?
-What’s the distribution of deals that aren’t gonna close and by what segments?
+What’s the distribution of deals that aren’t gonna close, and by what segments?
 Those are great pieces of insight that you can then place into any sort of FP&A model.”

 Latest Posts